 .

-The High Performance Conjugate Gradient (HPCG) benchmark [cite SNL, UTK reports] is a tool for ranking computer systems based on a simple additive Schwarz, symmetric Gauss-Seidel preconditioned conjugate gradient solver.
-HPCG is similar to the High Performance Linpack (HPL), or Top 500, benchmark [1] in its purpose, but HPCG is intended to better represent how today’s applications perform.
+The High Performance Conjugate Gradient (HPCG) benchmark [2] is a tool for ranking computer systems based on a simple additive Schwarz, symmetric Gauss-Seidel preconditioned conjugate gradient solver.
+HPCG is similar in its purpose to High Performance Linpack (HPL) currently used to rank systems as part of the Top 500 benchmark [1], but HPCG is intended to better represent how today’s applications perform.

 In this paper we describe the technical details of HPCG: how it is designed and implemented, what code transformations are permitted and how to interpret and report results.